GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 - By default, Spring resolves @Autowired entries by type.
 - If more than one bean of the same type is available in the container, the framework will throw a fatal exception.
-- To resolve, use @Qualifier(name of the bean you want)
+- To resolve, use @Qualifier(name of the bean you want)\
+- If you put @Autowiring on a final field, It will basically not compile.
+Error.

 ### GrantedAuthority - Spring Security user permissions